hoangcuong2011/Good-Papers/Notes on Model Uncertainty.md

 11. "It has long been known that infinitely wide (single hidden layer) NNs with distributions placed over their weights converge to Gaussian processes (Neal, 1995; Williams, 1997).
 This known relation is through a limit argument that does not allow us to translate properties from the Gaussian process to finite NNs easily." http://proceedings.mlr.press/v48/gal16.pdf

+12. "The most commonly used automatic differentiation packages in machine learning, Theano (Bastien et al., 2012), Torch (Collobert et al., 2002) and TensorFlow(Abadi et al., 2016) require learning a new syntax in which to express operations, each acting as a compiler for a restricted mini-language" https://www.cs.toronto.edu/~duvenaud/papers/blackbox.pdf